edubart/nelua-lang/docs/pages/documentation.md

 ### [Overview](/overview/)

-Overview features of Nelua,
+Overview of Nelua's features,
-the **most interesting page** to learn more about all the features and syntax.
+the **most interesting page** to learn about the syntax and all of the features.

 ### [Manual](/manual/)

-Technical specification of Nelua, this page is more technical thus can be dense to read, for a quick understanding of Nelua see the overview first.
+Technical specification of Nelua, this page is more technical and thus can be dense to read.
+For a quick understanding of Nelua, first read the overview.

 ### [Libraries](/libraries/)